 Puerto Rico’s ability to confront the crisis is constrained by its unique political status.
 When sovereign governments have trouble meeting their obligations to their creditors, they can devalue their currencies in an effort to impede imports, encourage exports, and attract tourists to visit and spend money.
 Even Greece could theoretically abandon the euro for a devalued drachma in an effort to restore fiscal balance.
 But Puerto Rico is bound to the U.S. dollar, and is thus unable to follow the standard sovereign default recipe.

 The local government in San Juan is constrained by not being a U.S. state, either.
-When mainland U.S. municipalities have trouble meeting fiscal obligations, they tend to seek protection under Chapter 9 of the U.S. bankruptcy code, which is designed ineligible for Chapter 9 protection as an unincorporated U.S. territory, and thus has little choice but to go it alone.
+When mainland U.S. municipalities have trouble meeting fiscal obligations, they tend to seek protection under Chapter 9 of the U.S. bankruptcy code, which is designed to allow for an orderly debt restructuring.
+Puerto Rico is ineligible for Chapter 9 protection as an unincorporated U.S. territory, and thus has little choice but to go it alone.
 Of course, the irony is profound.
 While Lew calls for flexibility from his European counterparts and condemns their proclivity toward brinksmanship, he takes a page from their playbook in Puerto Rico by demanding a “credible” budget from the Commonwealth, offering little support in return.